inngest/website/pages/blog/_posts/5-lessons-learned-from-taking-next-js-app-router-to-production.md

 author: Igor Gassmann
 ---

 Next.js 13 introduced the new [App Router](https://nextjs.org/docs/app) that offers several new features, including [Nested Layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#nesting-layouts), [Server Components](https://nextjs.org/docs/getting-started/react-essentials#server-components), and [Streaming](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming#what-is-streaming).
-It's the first open-source implementation that allows developers to fully leverage the primitives brought by [React 18](https://react.dev/blog/2022/03/29/react-v18).
+It’s the first open-source implementation that allows developers to fully leverage the primitives brought by [React 18](https://react.dev/blog/2022/03/29/react-v18).

+It was in beta for a while, but since [Next.js 13.4](https://nextjs.org/blog/next-13-4), which was just released, it’s now considered production-ready.

 We recently redesigned the Inngest Dashboard to account for new features (branch deploys, metrics, logs, etc.).
 We rewrote it using Next.js 13 and the App Router.
-Here are the lessons we learned from building and shipping our new app with the Next.js 13 App Router.
+Here are the lessons we learned from building and shipping our new app with the Next.js App Router.

 ## 1. Caching Can Be Hard to Grasp